ethereum/ethereum-org-website/src/content/wrapped-ether.md

 **Is WETH safe?**

 ETH is the safest asset because it is part of the Ethereum protocol, whereas WETH is defined in a smart contract which could feasibly be hacked.
-WETH is generally considered a very safe asset because the contract is small, simple, well-tested and it has been around for a long time.
+However, WETH is generally considered a very safe asset because the token contract is small, simple, well-tested and it has been around for a long time.
 Furthermore, [formal verification of the WETH contract](https://www.zellic.io/blog/formal-verification-weth) has proved its safety (formal verification reasons about correctness of code using logical rules and is considered more rigorous than testing).

 **What can I do with WETH?**